There can be several reasons that would cause audio/video issues on Verbling.

-Verbling will work only in Google Chrome or Mozilla Firefox on laptops and PCs or in the Verbling mobile app on mobile devices.
+Verbling will work only in Google Chrome or Mozilla Firefox on laptops and PCs or in the Verbling mobile app on mobile devices (only for students).
 Verbling will not work in any other browser, such as Safari or Internet Explorer, or in Google Chrome or Firefox on a mobile device.

 2. Connection issues.

 Some internet providers have a policy of throttling back connection speed during high upload and download periods, such as during a video call.
 An unstable connection can also cause issues.

 3. Your device isn't processing the call fast enough

 That can happen when you run other big programs in the background when your computer is too hot or its battery is too low